 - Foundation and Context

 - Cross-Cultural and Global Issues

 - Teaching Arrangements

-- Lectures with plenty of class discussion, some films and documentaries
+Lectures with plenty of class discussion, some films, documentaries and student presentation of readings.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Scholarship, Critical thinking,